PostgreSQL is (IMHO) much better than MySQL but unfortunately it still lacks one of the greatest MySQL features: encoding.

 MySQL Collation

 Locale settings in MySQL are great.
 You can have different collation set for each database, table and even column (the same as it is in Interbase/Firebird).
-This gives the opportunity to simplify database structure.
-For example (I know, thery simplified example) when you have even a simple blog database and want to create a multilingual blog then it is enought co create one table for posts with two columns for body, each with different collation.
+This gives the opportunity to simplify the database structure.

-PostgreSQL Collation
+The PostgreSQL Collation

 This is not a problem to have two exactly different databases but this a real pain when you need (and I needed that too) two columns with quite different collation.